Exist Otherwise Literary Journal

 Exist Otherwise Literary Journal.
 We are a journal of creative writing and photography inspired by the gender-nonconforming writer, artist, and activist, Claude Cahun.
 Issues will be published on this site on the thirteenth day of the following months: September, November, January, March, May, and July.
 Issues will also be available online here and as a downloadable PDF.
 We pay $10 per published piece.
 Most calls for submission will begin with a theme and a prompt (see Submissions for details).
 One issue per year may be open-themed.

-Claude Cahun was a French gender-bending writer, artist, and activist in the first half of the last century.
+Claude Cahun was a Jewish French gender-bending writer, artist, activist, and anti-fascist in the first half of the last century.
 Her creative and political work centered on identity and opposition to cultural conformity.
-She was part of the surrealist movement, performed acts of symbolic cultural protest, and was imprisoned for her work in the French Resistance.
+She was part of the surrealist movement, performed acts of symbolic cultural protest and propaganda, and was imprisoned for her work in the French Resistance.

 Cahun was primarily a self-portraitist.
 She used personas and created tableaus, confessions, scripts, collages, montages, and sculptures that challenged cultural norms and expectations, particularly regarding gender and art.
 Her work included many surrealistic references, influences, and imagery.